JaxGaussianProcesses/GPJax/paper.md

 # Funding Statement

 TP is supported by the Data Science for the Natural Environment project (EPSRC grant number EP/R01860X/1).
+DD is supported by

 # References